 Brexit Travel News

-Checklist for school groups travelling to the EU after Brexit
+Checklist for school groups travelling to the EU in the case of a no-deal Brexit

-In light of the current uncertainty, we want to help schools, parents and pupils prepare for their trip in the scenario of the UK not reaching a deal in time.
+In light of the current uncertainty, we want to help schools, parents and pupils prepare for their trip in the scenario of the UK leaving the EU with no deal on October 31st 2019.

 - Make sure every member of your group has a valid passport with at least 6 months left to run.
 The passport office has a handy online checker to determine whether you need to renew.